jgnewman/maplescript/README.md

 {a: b, c: d}
 ```

 So in order to add some visual clarity, it's conventional to use Symbols for keys where possible (kind of like in Ruby).
-In MapleScript, you can reference a symbol simply by placing a colon in front of a keyword `:like_this`, for example.
+In MapleScript, you can reference a symbol simply by placing a colon in front of a keyword `:like-this`, for example.

 ```
 # MapleScript